Hello McMaster Researchers,

 Q. What if I am only changing the study dates due to COVID-19 or making a similar minor administrative change?

-A. If you are only delaying your study or making another minor change that does not substantively change the protocol or documents, then you could submit a For Information Only form instead of an Amendment.
+A. If you are only delaying your study or making another minor change that does not substantively change the protocol or documents, then you could submit a For Information Only form instead of an Amendment form.
 This form is used to update the file with new information that does not require REB review.
-If you are unsure if your change can be submitted via a For Information Only form, please contact the ethics office at firstname.lastname@example.org.
+If you are unsure if your change can be submitted via a For Information Only form, please contact the Ethics Office at email@example.com.

 Q. What if I need to modify the study procedures immediately in order to protect participants from COVID-19 transmission?